paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-025-unfunded-mandates-reform.md

 ## § 1538.
 State, local, and tribal government input
 **(a) In general** Each agency shall, to the extent permitted in law, develop an effective process to permit elected officers of State, local, and tribal governments (or their designated employees with authority to act on their behalf) to provide meaningful and timely input in the development of regulatory proposals containing significant Federal intergovernmental mandates.

-**(b) Meetings between State, local, tribal and Federal officers** The Federal Advisory Committee Act (5 U.S.C.
-App.) shall not apply to actions in support of intergovernmental communications where—
+**(b) Meetings between State, local, tribal and Federal officers** Chapter 10 of title 5 shall not apply to actions in support of intergovernmental communications where—

 (1) meetings are held exclusively between Federal officials and elected officers of State, local, and tribal governments (or their designated employees with authority to act on their behalf) acting in their official capacities; and